New Jersey Financial Literacy Standards

 Financial Literacy Standards for Older Youth & Adults (High School through Adults)

-Although there is no direct mandate by the California State Board of Education, it is recommended that national standards be implemented.
+Although there is no direct mandate by the New Jersey State Board of Education, it is recommended that national standards be implemented.
 Financial education is a unique subject; all participants have developed financial habits and relationships with money before instruction begins.

 National standards are those that have been proven in empirical and theoretical research to produce the highest improvements in participant test scores.